UnionInternationalCheminsdeFer/OSDM/spec/business-capabilities.md

 Searching for non-trip based offers is supported by a dedicated service.
 Search criteria can be tags, regions, geo-coordiantes.

+### Offer combination

+Offers can provide tags to indicate that some products from a provider can be sold only when in conjunction with product(s) from another provider using the same tag.
+At least one, not all, combinationTags must be in common to allow combination.
+No combinationTags indicate that there are no combination constraints on the product.
+The comination might be mandatory or optional.

+The combination tags must be unique across all partners involved on a given trip.

+If offers have no combination restrictions they can be combined freely.
+However if business rule require, it must be to express combination constraints to secure the tariff validity.

 ### Pre-book Offers